Need to talk? Call 1800 882 436.

 Key facts

-• Newborns spend most of their time sleeping between feeds and usually sleep for 16 hours in a 24-hour period.
+• Newborns spend most of their time between feeds sleeping— they usually sleep for 17 hours in a 24-hour period.

-• Your baby will need about 6 to 8 feeds in a 24-hour period, which will take around 2 to 5 hours a day in total.
+• Your baby will need about 6 to 8 feeds in a 24-hour period — this will take around 2 to 5 hours a day in total.

-• When your baby is crying, check if they are hungry, tired, or uncomfortable.
+• If your baby is crying, you can check if they are hungry, tired, or uncomfortable.

 All babies are different — they have different temperaments, likes, and dislikes.
-Therefore, it is good to be flexible and read cues from your baby that tell you how they feel and what they need.
+So, it is good to be flexible and learn to read your baby's cues.
+These cues can help you know how they feel and what they need.

 How much will my baby sleep?

-Because a newborn's sleep patterns change regularly, it is a good idea to take it slowly and stay flexible in the first few months.
+Because a newborn's sleep pattern changes regularly it's a good idea to stay flexible in the first few months.
 However, it can be helpful to set up a sleep routine.
-Babies who are 3 months old or younger are usually relaxed and sleepy after a feed, so this could be included in your sleep routine.
-Look for your baby’s signals of when they are sleepy.

 How much will my baby feed?